 Instances of the C2 code include inadequate earthing or bonding and outdated wiring that doesn’t comply with current safety standards.

+EICR C2 code rectification involves correcting the faults identified to prevent any future risks.
 These remediations must be carried out swiftly to guarantee the electrical system’s ongoing safety and functionality.

 The assignment of an FI code triggers specific investigation procedures designed to diagnose and rectify these latent issues.
 The process involves more detailed scrutiny by a qualified electrical professional, employing advanced diagnostic tools and methods.
 It’s imperative to understand that the FI code implications are serious, warranting immediate and thorough attention to prevent potential hazards.

-Aspect | Detail |
+| Aspect | Detail |

-Objective | Identify hidden or complex issues |
+| Objective | Identify hidden or complex issues |

-Tools Used | Advanced diagnostic instruments |
+| Tools Used | Advanced diagnostic instruments |

-Outcome | Detailed report recommending solutions |
+| Outcome | Detailed report recommending solutions |

-Common Issues Leading to EICR Fault Codes
+Common Issues That Trigger EICR Fault Codes

 In Electrical Installation Condition Reports (EICR), fault codes such as C1, C2, and C3 signify varying degrees of risk and urgency in electrical systems.